 This topic summary covers Knowledge Organiser: SQL within SQL for GCSE Computer Science.
-Revise SQL in Programming for GCSE Computer Science with 15 exam-style questions and 10 flashcards.
-This topic appears regularly enough that it should still be part of a steady revision cycle.
+Revise SQL in 3.7 Relational Databases and SQL for GCSE Computer Science with 19 exam-style questions and 10 flashcards.
+This topic shows up very often in GCSE exams, so students should be able to explain it clearly, not just recognise the term.
 It is section 9 of 9 in this topic.
 Use this topic summary to connect the idea to the wider topic before moving on to questions and flashcards.

 Knowledge Organiser: SQL